 If you want to hire the best Spouse Visa Lawyers, please click here.

 If you and your spouse are married for less than two years at the time the green card is issued, your spouse will be given a “conditional” green card that is valid for two years.

 In the 90 days before the conditional green card is set to expire you will be required to file a “Removal of Conditions” application.
 During this process, which may include another interview, USCIS will once again evaluate your marriage to confirm it is legitimate.

 The reasoning behind the conditional green card, as well as the multiple interviews, is that the government is concerned with marriage fraud.
 Individuals have been known to marry a U.S. citizen for the sole purpose of securing a green card.

 A skilled immigration lawyer can help you identify any issues in your case that might create a concern about marriage fraud and help you to address them before they become a bigger problem.

 How We Can Help

-The attorneys of Sam Shihab & Associates have helped many families navigate the complexities of the U.S. immigration process.
+The attorneys of Shihab Burke, LLC, Attorneys At Law have helped many families navigate the complexities of the U.S. immigration process.
 Please call or email us for a free consultation with an experience family-based immigration attorney and learn more about the process of petitioning for your foreign-born spouse.